abdutr/DailyCodingProblems/README.md

 # DailyCodingProblems
-Everyday solutions of daily coding problems will be uploaded.
+Everyday solutions of daily coding problems from (https://www.dailycodingproblem.com/) will be uploaded.